david-c14/SubmarineFree/manual/WM.md

 ## WM-102 Wire Manager Billboard

 The WM-102 is a stand alone billboard.
 It can load wire manager collections and display them as a billboard.
 Suitable for incorporating into patches for sharing, or for use in videos

+If you do not load a collection into the billboard, it will automatically track the colors of any active WM-101 Wire Manager.
+You can use the "Lock Colors" option to stop tracking.

+If you intend to distribute a patch containing a WM-102, you should lock the colors before you distribute the patch.
+Otherwise, the patch will continue to track the colors in the WM-101 which will not be the same as your own color selections once the patch is loaded by another user.